playfulprogramming/playfulprogramming/content/LayZee/posts/testing-angular-routing-components-with-the-routertestingmodule-4cj0/index.md

 });
 ```

-<figcaption>Listing 3A.Test utilities for our shallow routing component tests.</figcaption>
+> Listing 3A.Test utilities for our shallow routing component tests.

 The `advance` function flushes the `NgZone` queues and runs change detection to stabilize the testing environment.
 As it uses `tick`, it has to be called from within a `fakeAsync`-wrapped function.